Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/05-authtest-create.md

 # AUTH TEST CREATE
 ---
-In this module we'll make an Authenticated POST request to an authenticated POST route and persist some simple data in the database.
+In this module, we'll make an Authenticated `POST` request to an authenticated `POST` route and persist some simple data in the database.

 <hr />